kimono-k/kimono-k/README.md

 <p>
 🤔 Thinking about living in Amsterdam
 <p>
-💬 Ask me about anything.
+💬 Ask me about anything
 <p>
 📫 How to reach me: kevinnarain94@gmail.com
 <p>